FFmpeg/FFmpeg-Coverity/README.md

 # FFmpeg-Coverity
-Dockerfile for an ffmpeg coverity testing environment.
+Dockerfile for an ffmpeg coverity testing environment

 Usage: